Tancredo Neves: President of the Council of Ministers

 The program presented by the Cabinet to the Chamber on 28 September which was approved on that same day, was relatively generic in the way its terms had been formulated.
 The presentation of such program had the goal of fulfilling a formality that was inseparable from the nature of the new regime, rather than to determine a government policy per se.
 It defended the practice of periodical salary adjustments that were compatible with the expanding inflation indexes.
 The program complimented Operation Pan-American and pastoral pontifical Mater et Magistra.
 It approved the agrarian reform "as an essential first step towards the integration of countrymen into our economic life".
 And it proclaimed to be identified with an open-door policy towards foreign capital.
 The new government also defended the existence of a law that would control the transfer of profits abroad, as long as it did not discouraged foreign investors, considered vital to the defrayment of the national economic development.

 The first parliamentary cabinet was formed during a serious politico-military crisis, but was able to decrease the rivalries between the main political chains in the country.
 However, the peoples' dissatisfaction continued to grow and their protests against high inflation and for larger salary adjustments, multiplied.
 The crisis that followed Jânio Quadros resignation had paralyzed the country for thirteen days, which only contributed to the increase of the economical crisis.
 The continuous dead-lock labor negotiations resulted in an explosion of successive strikes.
-Several of Petrobrás' units were ceased for forty days while Mining and Energy Minister, Gabriel Passos faced difficulties inside his own administration in trying to promote the replacement of Petrobras' president and director.
+Several of Petrobrás's units were ceased for forty days while Mining and Energy Minister, Gabriel Passos faced difficulties inside his own administration in trying to promote the replacement of Petrobras's president and director.